Could be caused by:

 The serial communication is also affected by the cable length.
 For long cable lengths a reduction of the clock rate can be needed.
 The clock rate can be reduced by setting the CLK_FRQ_KHZ macro in the call to applyComponent.cmd (set clock freq. to 500kHz):

-NOTE: The closest freq. equal or higher than CLK_FRQ_KHZ will be selected.
+NOTE: The closest frequency equal to or higher than CLK_FRQ_KHZ will be selected.

-In ecmccfg the default frequency for encoders are set to the lowest possible value, 100kHz.
-Sometimes increaseing the frequence to 1MHz will result in a more stable reading.
-If possible use ecmccomp instead of ecmccfg for configutration of encoders since, in the ecmccomp repo, the default frequency values are higher and normally more stable.
+In ecmccfg, the default encoder frequency is set to the lowest possible value, 100kHz.
+Sometimes increasing the frequency to 1MHz results in more stable readings.
+If possible, use ecmccomp instead of ecmccfg for encoder configuration since, in the ecmccomp repo, the default frequency values are higher and normally more stable.

 The diagnostic data can be read from register Index A0p8 FB BiSS-C Diag data (for Ch.1, p = 0; Ch.2, p = 1):